digitalspring/whitepaper/whitepaper.md

 transfer of private data, thus with data exchange among small to middle-sized groups, up to a few thousand people.
-Drawing on the previous examples, this could be restated as follows: Digital Spring is a medium that allows for digital communication that is as close to in-person conversations in terms of privacy implications as that is possible.
+Drawing on the previous examples, this could be restated as follows: Digital Spring is a medium for digital communication that, in terms of privacy implications, is as close to in-person conversations as possible.
 Although its principal architecture was designed in a way to scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to fulfill authenticity *and* deniability for large audiences at the same time.
 However, when it comes to large audiences with *either* authenticity *or* deniability and even some mixed forms (where a group of journalists attending a press conference cannot prove the authenticity of a quote to their readers although they heard it loud and clearly), the technology presented here covers these cases very naturally.] –, the present paper focusses on the primary goal outlined above.

 <!--
 Current State of Communication Systems